rewanthtammana/sigstore-the-easy-way/guide/cosign/attach-artifacts.md

 ![cosign-attach-sbom](../images/cosign-attach-sbom.png)

-We can see the sbom artifact uploaded to the registry.
+We can see the SBOM artifact uploaded to the registry.
 In this case, it's dockerhub.

 ![cosign-attach-sbom-ui](../images/cosign-attach-sbom-ui.png)

 ## NOTE

 The `attach` feature only uploads the provided artifact to the registry.
-It doesn't sign the artifact, so anyone can tamper it & there's no way for verification.
-To sign artifacts like SBOMs, etc, we have to [attest](./attest-and-verify-artifacts.md) the artifact instead of attaching it.
+It doesn't sign the artifact, so anyone can tamper with it & there's no way to verification.
+To sign artifacts like SBOMs, etc., we have to [attest](./attest-and-verify-artifacts.md) the artifact instead of attaching it.